DylanMeeus/springboot_jwt_blog/_posts/2015-09-11-7-ways-to-2x-your-revenue-growth-by-putting-your-user-data-to-work.markdown

 Developers have a number of ways to track data and integrate that with their various marketing tools.
 What makes rules in Auth0 so powerful is that it gives you accuracy and reliability in a no-hassle, worry-free way.

+{% include tweet_quote.html quote_text="What makes rules in Auth0 so powerful is that it gives you accuracy and reliability in a no-hassle, worry-free way." %}

 When you need accuracy, server-side analytics is where you turn.
 The problem is that installing server-side analytics is a super hairy and annoying problem that even having a unified, [clean API](https://segment.com/blog/the-way-server-side-analytics-should-be/) doesn’t solve.

 On the other hand, client-side analytics are incredibly convenient—because you can just drop in a Javascript snippet to get Google Analytics and the like up and running—but they can be terribly inaccurate.
 That’s why running 2-3 client-side analytics services side-by-side to compare numbers is an all too common practice.

 For example, when a user blocks Javascript, the code won’t execute and the data won’t get recorded.
 The same thing will happen if the user navigates away from the page before the code block gets executed.
 Client-side Javascript can conflict and result in buggy code.
 All of this makes for unreliable data that you need to be able to trust.

 Auth0 rules run on the server, so you get the reliability of server-side analytics but with the convenience of client-side analytics.
 For your rules, all you need to do is to drop in a Javascript snippet, just like with client-side analytics.

 * You don’t have to go through the complex process of wiring your internal code with API calls to analytics providers.
 * You write your rules in the browser on Auth0, so you don’t need to write more code in your app or add any additional infrastructure.
 * Rules are [sandboxed](https://webtask.io) and they run on Auth0, so they won’t break your app (and nobody elses) when they fail.

 > Aside: Auth0 developed a specialized multi-tenant sandbox technology called [webtask](https://webtask.io) to run the untrusted code submitted by customers.
 Webtask will ensure that the code runs in isolation, with certain CPU, RAM and I/O limits and without interfering with other tenants.

+{% include tweet_quote.html quote_text="Auth0 rules run on the server, so you get the reliability of server-side analytics but with the convenience of client-side analytics." %}

 When analytics are a pain to set up and maintain, they add to your technical debt, you move slower on product, and you stop short of collecting enough data.
 When your data is inaccurate, at best, you’ll send marketing messages that people ignore or that piss people off.
 At worst, you won’t trust your data enough to look at it or use it at all.